oleg-astakhov/microservices-demo/README.md

 The following describes architecture so far (that is, it will be expanded and updated when functionality gets added).

 First of all, everything is inside Docker containers.
-So, orchestration (`Service Registry`, `Service Discovery`, `Load Balancing` and cross-service `Resilience`) are provided by the use of `Docker Swarm` or `Kubernetes`, as well as a `Message Broker` (e.g. load balancing between subscribers).
+So, orchestration (`Service Registry`, `Service Discovery`, `Load Balancing` and cross-service `Resilience`) are provided implicitly by the use of `Docker Swarm` or `Kubernetes`, as well as a `Message Broker` (e.g. load balancing between subscribers).
 In other words, these functionalities are provided out-of-the box and there's no need to reimplement them using `Spring Cloud *`.
 In specific cases, some patterns are used explicitly, like `Circuit Breaker`.

+Being wrapped into docker containers and described as Helm charts for Kubernetes,the application meets the criteria for a `cloud-native` architecture.
+Additionally, since Kubernetes is vendor-agnostic itself, then the application is cloud-provider independent as well.
+My goal is to design software this way as much as possible to minimize the risk of vendor lock-in.

 Static files are being served by a dedicated frontend `Nginx` server.